vinayking01/React/lecture10( Redux Toolkit)/README.md

 ## Q: Redux State & Immutability: Complete Understanding why redux follow the principle of immutability in their State.
+- Immutability means you do not mutate existing objects but create new objects representing updated state.

 1. Where & How Redux Stores State
   - Redux holds your application state values in a single immutable store object.
   - This store is the source of truth, accessed by components to render UI.